phR0ze/tech-docs/src/development/editors/neovim/README.md

 ## Getting started

 ### Install NeoVim
-Unfortunately NeoVim's QT UI is far inferior to GVim which is what I used to use.
-Typically however I simply use the shell version of neovim or Visual Studio Code with the Vim plugin when in a UI.
-As a fall back in lite configurations I'll use `geany`.
+Unfortunately NeoVim's QT UI is far inferior to GVim, but not that big a loss.
+I typically use the shell version of neovim or Visual Studio Code with the Vim plugin when in a UI anyway.
+As also fall back in lite configurations `geany` seems like a decent alternative for quick stuff.
 ```bash
 $ sudo pacman -S neovim
 ```